 - 8.1.7. personal cheque or bank or building society cheque.

 - 8.2.
 Payment will only be deemed to have been made upon clearance of funds in the seller’s bank account.

 - 8.3.
 Where the buyer has used a credit card or debit card to pay a deposit it will be deemed that authorisation has been given by the buyer to take the balance of the order on the same card unless the buyer indicates otherwise in writing.

 - 9.1.
 All goods are offered subject to availability.
 Where goods are found to be unavailable or discontinued, the seller will offer a similar substitute if available, subject to your agreement..

 - 9.2.
-Where the buyer orders goods with different lead times, the goods will arrive together, the longest lead time will usually apply.
+Where the buyer orders goods with different lead times, or a combination of stock and non-stock items, the goods will arrive together, the longest lead time will usually apply.